|Chapter Home||About||Funding||Membership||Annual Meeting||News||Contact|

 Find the Washington Chapter of The Wildlife Society on Facebook.

 Forests/Wildlife: Responding to Change

 with Washington TWS and Washington SAF

 Please consider submitting your favorite photos to the photo contest.
-In order to participate, email Danielle Munzing (email@example.com) and indicate photo contest in the subject line.
+In order to participate, email Danielle Munzing (firstname.lastname@example.org) and indicate photo contest in the subject line.
 Specify the number of photos and to which categories you will be submitting.
 You may submit one photo per category.
 Bring your printed work to the registration desk in the Yakima Convention Center during registration.
-Photos will be available for viewing Tuesday and Wednesday.
-Voting will end before the banquet Wednesday evening.
+Photos will be available for viewing and voting Wednesday evening and Thursday.
+Voting will end at 5pm on Wednesday with winners announced during the evening banquet.
 Prints must be mounted on a firm backing, such as matboard or foam core, or may be framed.
 Please limit size to 11 x 14 or smaller.
 On the back of each print you must include your name, phone number, and category.
 Categories include: